mitranim/prax/docs/html/api/que.md

 ### `que.enque(event)`

-Schedules each event.
-If the consumer function is set, this will immediately attempt to flush the que, consuming each event.
+Schedules the event.
+If the consumer function is set, this will immediately attempt to flush the que, consuming all events.

 If `enque` is called when the que is idle, it's guaranteed to fully flush before `enque` returns.
 Any new events pushed _during_ the flush are also consumed.